falkr/ttm4115/pages/prep-components.md

 Good modularity can also be explained by a **high cohesion** of modules and **low coupling** between them:

 * **Cohesion** means the degree of how much the functions of a component belong together.
 A component with high cohesion focuses on only a few things it does, while a component with little cohesion does a lot of different things.
 * **Coupling** means the relation between several components.
 Ideally, this should be low, meaning that there is relatively little communication or dependencies between them.
-When there is a very high coupling between two components, one should consider if it would be easier to merge these two components into a single one.
+When there is a high coupling between two components, one should consider if it were easier to merge these two components into a single one.

 You see that cohesion and coupling can be in conflict with each other: When we distribute some tasks between several components, we could end up with a high coupling between them, but highly cohesive components.
-When we, on the other side, combine these components into a single one, we could en up with a component that is not very cohesive because it does all kind of things.
+When we, on the other side, combine these components into a single one, we could end up with a component that is not very cohesive because it does all kinds of things.

 # The Different Aspects of Modularity

-Let's have a look int he following at the different aspects we have to think of when separating a system into components.
+Let's have a look in the following at the different aspects we have to think of when separating a system into components.

 ### Units of Abstraction